 What are the Benefits of Integrative Therapies?

-In conjunction with traditional treatment methods, integrative therapies enhance a patient’s treatment and recovery experience.
+In conjunction with traditional treatment methods, integrative therapies enhance a resident’s treatment and recovery experience.
 Integrative therapy techniques are proven to advance the process of treatment.

 The many benefits of integrative therapy: